JHart96/bison_examples/examples/binary_data.md

 model has fit correctly and describes the data well, so we can start to make inferences from the model.

-# Extracting social preferences
+# Extracting edge weights

-The main purpose of this part of the framework is to estimate social preferences of dyads.
+The main purpose of this part of the framework is to estimate edge weights of dyads.
 We can access these using the `logit_p` quantity.
-This will give a distribution of logit-scale social preferences for each dyad, akin to an edge list.
+This will give a distribution of logit-scale edge weights for each dyad, akin to an edge list.
 A more useful format for network data is usually adjacency matrices, rather than edge lists, so instead we’ll convert the distribution of edge lists to a distribution of adjacency matrices, and store the result in an 8 x 8 x 4000 tensor, as there are 8 nodes and 4000 samples from the posterior.

 ``` r
 logit_p_samples <- extract(fit)$logit_p